 Students should retrieve the results of their CUNY Assessment Tests in person with a valid photo ID from the College Testing Office in building 1A, room 104.

 Students are strongly encouraged to keep their original date of their scheduled SPLASH session.
-Dates can only be changed if space is permitted into another session.
+Dates can only be changed if space permits into another SPLASH session.
 Therefore, it is recommended that students ensure they register for a SPLASH session that they can attend.
-Students participating in the immersion program should register for a SPLASH that does not conflict with class instruction.
-Students participating in the immersion program cannot miss class instruction to attend SPLASH, and should attend a SPLASH session designated for students participating in the immersion program.
-Students enrolled in evening immersion courses are eligible to attend a SPLASH session that is not designated for students participating in the immersion program only if it does not interfere with their course instruction.
-If a student needs to change their SPLASH date, they should contact the Office of New Student Orientation/CLUE at 718.982.2529 to inquire.
+Students participating in the immersion programs should register for a SPLASH session that does not conflict with class instruction.
+Students participating in the immersion programs cannot miss class instruction to attend SPLASH, and should attend a SPLASH session designated for students participating in the immersion programs.
+Students enrolled in evening immersion courses are eligible to attend a SPLASH session that is not designated for students participating in the immersion programs only if it does not interfere with their course instruction.
+To inquire about changing your scheduled SPLASH session, please contact the Office of New Student Programs at 718.982.2529 or email email@example.com.

 What if I only complete day one of the orientation?
 Can I attend a second day at another time?

-No. Students must complete the full two-days of the SPLASH program consecutively in order to be eligible to register for classes and enroll at the College of Staten Island.
-Students who complete day one of the program, and do not complete a consecutive day two, will need to re-attend both days of another SPLASH session, if space permits.
-Otherwise, students run the risk of not being eligible to enroll for the upcoming semester.
-If you have difficulties attending your scheduled SPLASH, please contact the Office of New Student Orientation/CLUE prior to your scheduled SPLASH session at 718.982.2529.
-Please note, when you register for the two-day NSO that you should intend and plan on being there for the full duration of the program.
+No. Students must complete the full two-days of SPLASH consecutively in order to be eligible to register for classes and enroll at the College of Staten Island.
+Students who complete day one of the program, and do not complete a consecutive day two, will need to re-attend both days of another SPLASH, only if space permits.
+Otherwise, students may risk not being able to enroll for the upcoming semester.
+Please note, when you register for the two-day SPLASH, you should intend and plan on being there for the full duration of the program.
 Students are not permitted to leave early.

 Do I have to take a Foreign Language Placement Exam?

-Students enrolled in an Associates in Arts, Bachelor of Arts and Bachelor of Science in Art, Communications, Dramatic Arts, or Music must demonstrate intermediate competency in a foreign language as part of their degree requirement.
-If applicable, students may register for any of the following foreign languages at the beginning level: American Sign Language, Arabic, Chinese, French, Italian, or Spanish.
-For students with prior knowledge of a language, it suggested students participate in the FAST TRACK to language proficiency.
-With the FAST TRACK, students may finish the language requirement more quickly, be exempt from foreign language, and/or enter more quickly into language minors and majors.
-Graduates of high school in a non-English speaking country are exempt from the language requirement.
-The FAST TRACK placement exam is administered by the Modern Languages Media Center.
-For more information about the FAST TRACK, please contact the Modern Languages Media Center in building 2s, room 114, or call 718.982.3711 or contact the Department of World Languages and Literatures in building 2s, room 109, or call 718.982.3700.
+For students with prior knowledge of a language, we suggest the FAST TRACK to Language proficiency.
+With the Fast Track, students may finish the any language requirements more quickly, be exempt from foreign language, and/or enter more quickly into language minors and majors.
+Graduates of high school in a non-English-speaking country are exempt from the language requirement.
+The Fast Track placement exam is administered by the Modern Languages Media Center.
+Students will need their EMPLID in order to take the placement exam.
+If you do not know your EMPLID, please contact the Office of New Student Programs at 718.982.2529.
+For more information about FAST TRACK and the placement exam, please contact the Modern Languages Media Center in building 2S, room 114, or call 718.982.3711 or contact the Department of World Languages and Literatures in building 2s, room 109, or call 718.982.3700.